Physics-based tissue simulator to model multicellular systems: A study of liver regeneration and hepatocellular

-Various patient-related factors (comorbidities, age, and previous chemotherapy, cirrhosis, fibrosis, cholestasis, and steatosis), and surgery-related factors (extent of resection, blood loss, and ischemia reperfusion injury) affect the regenerative capacity of the remnant liver \cite{phlf9, phlf10}.
+Various patient-related factors (age, comorbidities such previous chemotherapy, cirrhosis, fibrosis, cholestasis, and steatosis), and surgery-related factors (extent of resection, blood loss, and ischemia reperfusion injury) affect the regenerative capacity of the remnant liver \cite{phlf9, phlf10}.
 Given all these numerous factors, estimating the adequate extent of the hepatectomy, and individual regenerative capacity, remain significant challenges for clinicians and scientists.
-Nonetheless, according to the Barcelona Clinic Liver Cancer (BCLC) staging system \cite{C6}, hepatic resection (partial hepatectomy) can be considered as a curative treatment for patients with stage 0-A uninodular hepatocellular carcinoma (HCC) who maintain preserved liver function and without portal hypertension.
-The prognosis of HCC patients has improved because of advances in radiologic assessment, patient selection, operative techniques, and perioperative care \cite{rec1, rec2}.
-On the other hand, long-term prognosis of patients with HCC after liver resection often affected by high recurrence rates that reach $40–70\%$ within 5 years \cite{C7}.
-This an issue that must urgently be addressed, and where we believe that a well calibrated computational model that succeeds on modeling the liver regeneration processes and HCC evolution, would be complement the clinical trials, once fed-in with specific patient data.
+It is to be stressed here that the regeneration process is controlled by different transcriptomic signatures depending on the intensity, duration and etiology of liver injury \cite{llovet}.
+Consequently, different transcripts can modulate the results of the regeneration processes.